 Everyone has their own problems and pet peeves with their kitchen.
-Usually each kitchen will have it’s own little quirks.
-For many people, including myself, these problems tend to be storage related.
-Furthermore it is often the same few kitchen culprits that tend to be the difficult-to-store items, regardless of the kitchen you are using.
-In my experience, those items are cutlery, countertop appliances, and the combined mess of pots, pans and their various lids.
-Some people are fortunate enough to have a kitchen blessed with ample storage.
-For the rest of us, these three types of items can be a pain to deal with.
-These are some creative kitchen storage options to store said items so that they will be out of the way while still being readily accessible.
+Usually, each kitchen will have its little quirks.
+For many people, including myself, these problems tend to be storage-related.
+Furthermore, it is often the same few kitchen culprits that tend to be the difficult-to-store items, regardless of the kitchen you have.

 Cutlery

 I worked as a cutlery dealer for a while.
-Although the job didn’t make me very much money it did manage to foster a healthy appreciation for kitchen cutlery.
-If you like to cook then you probably like to have the right knife for the job at hand and you don’t want to have to search for it when it is needed.
-I think that the obvious solution to cutlery storage is to have a countertop knife block.
-There is nothing that complements a big immaculately clean granite countertop like a big beautiful knife block with a set of matching knives.
+Although the job didn’t make me very much money, it did foster a healthy appreciation for kitchen cutlery.
+If you like to cook, then you probably like to have the right knife for the job at hand, and you don’t want to have to search for it when it is needed.

-If you have ever fantasized about chopping up food, wiping off the blade, and tossing your knives onto the kitchen wall like Hattori Hanzo in Kill Bill, or Steven Segal in Under Siege, then you have probably at least considered installing some kind of wall mounted knife storage.
-Many of the wall mounted knife holders use a magnetic strip to hold the knives in place.
+If you have ever fantasized about chopping up food, wiping off the blade, and tossing your knives onto the kitchen wall like Hattori Hanzo in Kill Bill or Steven Segal in Under Siege, then you have probably at least considered installing some kind of wall-mounted knife storage.
+Many of the wall-mounted knife holders use a magnetic strip to hold the knives in place.

-This is a nice option because it keeps them perfectly accessible to you at any moment and it displays the knives for all to see.
-When I used this option in the past I also liked that the knives could sort of air-dry better than they could in a block or a drawer.
-Another advantage to the magnetic wall mounted option is that the placement and order of the knives can be rearranged at any time.
-One downside to this option (that my mother was quick to point out about my past kitchen) is that it can give you kitchen an industrial slaughterhouse look or feel.
-If the perks of the magnetic knife holder are not important to you, you can still buy some wall mounted knife blocks that may work for your needs.
+Another advantage to the magnetic wall-mounted option is that the placement and order of the knives can be rearranged at any time.
+One downside to this option (my mother was quick to point out about my past kitchen) is that it can give your kitchen an industrial slaughterhouse look or feel.

 I am very fond of how both of these options incorporate a handy cutting board into the design.